 This honor comes just weeks after USF earned the 2019 Andrew Heiskell Award for Innovation in International Education, in the category of access and equity.

 “We are immensely proud of our diverse group of Gilman Scholars and their work to increase USF’s global understanding and impact,” says Ralph Wilcox, USF Provost and Executive Vice President.
-“This talented group of 37 scholars embodies USF’s commitment to diversity and access as well as serves as a model for fellow students to engage with USF’s Office of National Scholarships for not only this award but the many other prestigious opportunities available to all students.”
+“This talented group of 37 scholars embodies USF’s commitment to diversity and access as well as serves as a model for fellow students to engage with USF’s Office of National Scholars for not only this award but the many other prestigious opportunities available to all students.”

 This latest recognition stems from USF’s innovative and strategic efforts to increase diverse study abroad participation.
 It includes the USF Education Abroad Inclusion Initiative, a system-wide endeavor to increase participation in credit bearing international experiences by students who are traditionally under-represented in study abroad programs, including minority, Pell Grant-eligible and transfer students.
 Since launching in 2014, the program has generated a 34 percent increase in study abroad participation by Hispanic students, a 49 percent increase in participation by multi-racial students and a 55 percent increase in black student participation.